PlatosTwin/bayes_ab/README.md

 For smaller Binary and Poisson samples, metrics calculated from Monte Carlo simulation can be checked against the closed-form solutions by passing `closed_form=True` to the `evaluate()` method.
 Larger samples generate warnings;
-samples that are too large will raise an error.
+samples that are larger than a predetermined threshold will raise an error.
+The larger the sample, however, the closer the simulated value will be to the true value, so closed-form comparisons are recommended to validate metrics for smaller samples only.

 **Error tolerance:**

 Binary tests with small sample sizes will raise a warning when the error for the expected loss estimate surpasses a set tolerance.
 To reduce error, increase the simulation count.
+For more detail, see the docstring for `expected_loss_accuracy_bernoulli` in [`evaluation.py`](bayes_ab/metrics/evaluation.py)

 ## Installation